 Learning how a brewery works is important for everyone working in or around a brewery.
 Whether you’re the owner, manager, brewer, or taproom assistant, this blog post is the place for you.
 It helps you prepare to open the doors of the business and run it smoothly.

-When you’re ready to get started, reach out to BinWise, BlueCart, and Revolution Ordering.
+When you’re ready to get started, reach out to BinWise and BlueCart.
 The BinWise Pro platform paired with BinScan gives you control over your inventory program.
-BlueCart’s order management system eases your reorder point stress.
-Revolution is designed for enterprise businesses, for the time when you’re ready to expand your locations.
+Then, BlueCart’s order management system eases your reorder point stress.